mantidproject/vesuvio/README.md

 - `--set-inputs` - Sets the location of the inputs python file.
 - `--set-ipfolder` - Sets the directory in which `mvesuvio` will look for instrument parameter files.

 If any of these arguments are not provided a default location will be selected.
-These will be output on the running of `mvesuvo config`
+These will be output on the running of `mvesuvo config`.

 Usage examples:
 - `mvesuvio config --set-ipfolder C:\IPFolder` - Set instrument parameters folder.